dictoon/mayaseed/src/Mayaseed_Docs.md

 It is also one of the places where you can start your export from, at the top of the render settings node's attribute editor there is a blue button marked **Export** use this button to start your export.

-The Following section is a list of attributes in the render settings node and a description of their functions.
+The following section is a list of attributes in the render settings node and a description of their functions.

 >Note: The ms_renderSettings node's attributes are organised in a way that mirrors the internal file structure, so if an attribute seems like its in a strange place there is a good reason.
 By using Mayaseed you are also learning about appleseed at the same time.